madsflensted/elm-brunch/README.md

         // If specified, all mainModules will be compiled to a single file (optional and merged with outputFolder)
         outputFile: 'elm.js',

+        // In case of compilation errors resulting js will contain error messages (default is false)
+        consoleErrors: true,

         // optional: add some parameters that are passed to elm-make makeParameters : ['--warn']
       }